lindsayphan/MomotaroGame/README.md

  Authors: [Jemaima Roie Ceralde](https://github.com/jaeceralde), [Alice Lai](https://github.com/AliceLaiHK), [Lindsay Phan](https://github.com/lindsayphan), & [Eunice Wang](https://github.com/ewang117)

 ## Project Description
 _Momotaro: The Fight_ is a text-based role-playing game where the player embarks on a journey to defeat the darkness that is threatening to destroy their hometown.
 They play as Momotaro and are destined to meet 3 legendary animals — a dog, a monkey, and a bird — to aid them on their journey.
-Depending on their selected companion at a given time, they will be granted different abilities.
-Furthermore, they will be rewarded with rice cakes and green tea to help them gather their strength.
-Along the way, they will encounter onis to which they must defeat with the assistance of their legendary faunas through a series of battles.
+Along the way, they will be rewarded with rice cakes and green tea to help them gather their strength.
+Furthermore, they will encounter onis to which they must defeat with the assistance of their legendary faunas through a series of battles.
+During those fights, they can switch companions after each attack to maximize their chance at survival.
 To win the game, the player must beat the final boss, the Demon King.
-There are two difficulties to choose from: normal (all items and abilities available) and hard (tougher enemies and no healing abilities), for those who like more of a challenge.
+There are two difficulties to choose from: normal (both rice cakes and green tea power-ups are available) and hard (just rice cakes are available), for those who like more of a challenge.

 Why is it important or interesting to you?
 * The group unanimously agreed to create a role-playing game for our final project because everyone in the group likes to play games and finds joy in the wonders of storytelling.
 Furthermore, we wanted to see what it would be like to be on the development side of gaming instead of just playing.